Free Evaluation | Available 24/7

 Ensure Your Own Safety and Pull Over

-Gawking at accidents causes more accidents.
-The best way to ensure that the people in the accident are taken care of is to make sure that you don’t cause another accident, so that emergency services won’t have to divide their attention between even more victims.
+Gawking at auto accidents can lead to more crashes.
+If you witness a car accident, the best way to ensure that the injured victims and parties involved receive proper care is to avoid causing another motor vehicle accident.
+This way, emergency services won’t have to divide their attention between even more emergencies.

 Turn on your hazard lights, slow down, and then pull over a reasonable distance away from the crash.
-This way emergency services will be able to park directly at the scene.
+This ensures emergency services can park directly at the scene.
 If you have any reflective gear, put it on before stepping out into the street.
+As a car accident witness, your priority should be safety while assisting others.

 Call the Authorities